slucasmyer/rl-trading/README.md

 The script used to extract historical price data for the TQQQ.
 A call is made to the Yahoo!
 Finance API, which contains historical daily high price, low price, opening price, closing price, and volume values of the TQQQ throughout its entire history.

-The API call returns a Pandas dataframe containing this data.
+The API call returns a Pandas Dataframe containing this data.
 The "ticker" column is dropped, as that column is not necessary and certain column names are changed for compatiblility with data_preperation.py.

 CSVs are saved in the same directory as yahoo_fin_data.py if the user decides to make the optional parameter "bool" equal to true.

 # data_preparation.py

-The script used to convert raw price data from CSVs into a DataFrame object to be used by the agent.
+The script used to convert raw price data from a DataFrame object into another Dataframe object to be used by the agent.
 The dataframe will contain the following columns\*:

 \*All values for each column are normalized except for Timestamp